 Open Discussion – Ms. Diettrich

-Ms. Diettrich discussed after the conversation regarding the sub-committees her workshops and that she hopes that next week member would be able to discuss the Legislative Handout provided by Ms. Stockwell and a PSG Mission Statement based on her Workshop #3 notes.
-Ms. Diettrich asked staff to send those handouts out again to members.
+Ms. Diettrich asked that next by week if members would be able to discuss the Legislative Handout provided by Ms. Stockwell and a PSG Mission Statement based on her Workshop #3 notes.
+Ms. Diettrich directed staff to send those handouts out again to members.

 Ms. Diettrich also discussed how she scored application and her spreadsheet that she created to assist her with her scoring.
 She added that make sure if you take notes that those notes are turned in as Public Record.